Featured Post

 For a comparison of the proportions and massing of Carhenge with the Sarcen Circle at Stonehenge, see the photo below.
 The Sarcen Circle is a dozen feet larger in diameter than Carhenge, at 108 feet.
 Seventeen of the original thirty upright "standing stones" remain after about 5,000 years of wear and tear...

 As it turns out, choosing cars (at least, American cars) as his basic building block was another of the artist's good moves.
 The vertical stones at Stonehenge are about 13 feet high and 7 feet wide.
 To achieve the same height, Reinders buried "standard size" (that is, huge) cars of the Sixties up to 5 feet in the ground*.
-Well, a '62 Buick Wildcat is 18 feet long; bury one 5 feet and you're left with 13 feet to your horizontal "stone."
+Well, a '62 Buick Wildcat is 18 feet long; bury one 5 feet and you're left with 13 feet up to your horizontal "stone."
 Perfect.
 And Caddies, Chryslers and Lincolns of this era were around 80 inches wide, nearly the 7 feet of the standing stones.
 Cars acting as beams span these verticals and are welded in place.
 In the shot below, we see a Ford Fairlane of the '66-'67 period following a Chevelle from the same era, just as it did in so many suburban shopping center lots...

 As with the original on the Salisbury Plain, some verticals are missing their horizontal attachments.
 This enhances the overall ruin effect...